anloehr-1097/onnx_websockets_pp/Readme.md

 - [x] send image via websocket connection to backend
 - [ ] define ouput format, send results back

-## Onnxruntime
+## OnnxInferLib
 - [ ] interface __inference : image -> result__ accepting arbitrary images
 - [ ] __class InputHandler__ capable of receiving and preprocessing image
 - [ ] the RUN method of the onnx_sess should be of type __Run: images -> result__
 - [ ] write postprocessor to handle outputs of the model

+### Input images
+- [ ] robustify
+- [ ] maybe integrate preprocessor into main class to determine resize sz + norm constants dynamically

+### postprocessor
+- [ ] parse all outputs, not just the single highest one --> store in vector

+### flexibility
+- [ ] read input output sizes from model, same with input output names --> no hardcoding

 ## model
-- [ ] integrate YOLOv11 instead of random model used to date
+- [x] integrate YOLOv11 instead of random model used to date
+- [ ] redesign constructor to allow for other inference providers
+- [ ]

 # Status
 First baby steps have been taken toward the goal, but a lot of work remains to be done.